AlihanFemi/SOFTMET-Assignment-1/Submission - README.txt

 https://github.com/AlihanFemi/SOFTMET-Assignment-1

-In this repo I have my code pictures of my tests, reports and everything else.
+In this repo I have my code for assignemnt two in the main folder and my assignemnt 1 in the folder AssignmentTwo